 Soil testing.You and your garden soil could be even better acquainted.

 We offer a free service to anyone in Aotearoa who is interested in knowing the concentration of lead and other metals in the soils around their house and garden.
 Please send us your samples, we will test them and send you a report about the metals in your soil.
+Instructions on how to collect and send in your samples can be found below.

 About the Soilsafe Aotearoa free soil testing.